Mexico City: Day of the Dead Experience in San Angel

 Highlights

-• Sip hot chocolate as you learn about this unique tradition.
+• Sip hot chocolate & enjoy Pan de muerto as you learn about this unique tradition

-• Take a break during the tour and savor a cocktail on a lovely terrace.
+• Finish the tour savoring a cocktail or canasta tacos on a lovely terrace.

 • Visit a lively market with flowers, candles, and Day of the Dead décor